jmwind/bouncifyrn/README.md

 # BouncifyRN

 [Ballz](https://itunes.apple.com/us/app/ballz/id1139609950) has enjoyed a lot of family competition in our home.
-But the app is getting bloated and I need a new side project.
+But the app is getting bloated with ads and I need a new side project.
 So I'm going to try and re-write in React Native and see what happens.
 React Native isn't the best gaming plaform, it's probably going to be terrible.
 But it will also be a fun test of the performance improvements coming in [Fabric](https://github.com/react-native-community/discussions-and-proposals/issues/4).